SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 ## 🧠 Knowledge check

-??? question "Knowledge question 1"

-    According to PEP8 what is wrong with the following code?
+1. According to PEP8 what is wrong with the following code?

     ```python
     class myclass(nn.Module):